clia/pgxr/README.md

 ## Other platforms

-This repo is for The included `bindings.rs` is for latest PostgreSQL version, current 11, on the Linux X86-64 arch. on the Linux platform on X86-64 arch.
+This repo is for latest PostgreSQL version, current 11, on the Linux X86-64 arch. on the Linux platform on X86-64 arch.

 There are individual repos for each platform, listed below: